We aim to provide our children with an English Curriculum that is fun, engaging and sparks a love of the written and spoken word.

 During the year the children will experience reading and writing a variety of fiction, non-fiction, plays and poetry.
 You can support your child’s learning by providing them with opportunities to write about their own experiences.
 For example, ask your child to write a shopping list, keep a journal or a diary or write a letter to a friend.
 The most valuable gift you can give to your child is time.
 Confident readers make for confident writers.

-Year Three and Four
+Implementing English in Year Three and Four

 In these year groups lessons are covered in units that last 2 to 3 weeks and cover a variety of genres and text types.
-The children will be encouraged to take home reading books from class, each week.
+The children will be encouraged to take home reading books from class too.
 These should be read each day, with support wherever possible.

 We try to give the children’s work an audience.
-This can be in class, on Anson Radio and on Fronter.
+This can be in class, on Anson Radio and on our school websites and learning platforms.
 The idea is to make children feel their work is being read, that their ideas are being heard and enjoyed.

-Year Five and Six
+Implementing English in Year Five and Six

 English work is covered across the whole curriculum with children taking part in presentations, debates, research and much more.
-You can help at home by discussing news stories, books and seeking opinion.
-Play word based games and use the resources provided by the teachers to support the development of spelling and grammar.
+You can help at home by discussing news stories, books and seeking your child's opinion.

 Support for parents, teachers and children